wp-plugins/clicky-analytics/readme.txt

 This plugin it's released under the GPLv2, you can use it free of charge on your personal or commercial website.

 == Changelog ==

+= 01.08.2013 - v1.2 =
+- switched to cURL, to increase compatibility with some webhostings
+- removed trailing commas on charts, for IE8 compatibility

 = 07.07.2013 - v1.1.1 =
 - table title fix for top pages